Ayelet Giladi

-Ayelet Giladi (איילת גלעדי; born 21 December 1964) is an Israeli educational sociologist.
-Her field of expertise is the early Childhood (ECED).
+Ayelet Giladi (איילת גלעדי; born 21 December 1964) is an Israeli educational sociologist and Chairwoman of The Jerusalem Ballet.
+Her field of expertise is Early Childhood (ECED).

 Giladi is a pioneer and a recognized expert on the abuse of young children in Israel.

-She is the founder and the director of the Voice of the Child (VOC) Association for the Prevention of Sexual abuse among Young Children.
+She is the founder and the director of the Voice of the Child (VOC) Association for the Prevention of Sexual Abuse among Young Children.

 Dr. Giladi is a counselor and a pioneer for the prevention of sexual harassment among young children.
 She teaches worldwide courses that focus on equipping young children with tools to prevent sexual harassment.

 Education

 Giladi earned her undergraduate and master's degrees at the Hebrew University of Jerusalem.
 She earned a Doctorate in sociology education from Anglia Polytechnic University, England.